-In 1991, we developed a less invasive surgical technique, which requires removal of the lamina from only 1-2 vertebrae.
-We refined the technique further and currently remove the lamina from a single lumbar vertebra (Figure A&B).
+In 1991, we developed a less invasive surgical technique, which requires removal of the lamina from a single lumbar vertebra (Figure A&B).

 SDR begins with a 1- to 2-inch incision along the center of the lower back just above the waist.
 The spinous processes and a portion of the lamina are removed to expose the spinal cord and spinal nerves.
 Ultrasound and an x-ray locate the tip of the spinal cord, where there is a natural separation between sensory and motor nerves.
 A rubber pad is placed to separate the motor from the sensory nerves.
 The sensory nerve roots that will be tested and cut are placed on top of the pad and the motor nerves beneath the pad, away from the operative field.